MicrosoftDocs/azure-devops-docs/docs/work/reference/define-link-controls.md

 ---
-title: Define link controls, restrict link relationships | Team Services & TFS
+title: Define link controls, restrict link relationships | VSTS & TFS
 description: Controls and restrict the link relationships that the team members can view and make from that control to include only links to other features - Team Foundation Server (TFS) ms.prod: visual-studio-tfs-dev14 ms.technology: vs-devops-wit